Darklod/p5-sketches/README.md

 What things you need to install the software and how to install them

-* [Npm and NodeJS](https://nodejs.org/it/download/) you can download it from the official website
+* [Npm and NodeJS](https://nodejs.org/it/download/) you can download them from the official website

 ### Installing